ExodusMovement/schemasafe/doc/samples/additionalItems.md

  * `[requireValidation] type should be specified at #`

-## additionalItems should not look in applicators, valid case
+## additionalItems does not look in applicators, valid case

 ### Schema